Dallas Baptist University: Growth and expansion

 In 2001, DBU-North opened in Carrollton, Texas as DBU's first regional academic center, serving North Dallas and Collin County.
 For several years, DBU-North was located in Frisco, Texas, and in 2011, moved to Plano, Texas.
-DBU also opened DBU-Hurst-Colleyville at Hurst in the Summer of 2005.
+DBU also opened DBU-Hurst-Colleyville in Hurst in the summer of 2005.

 In 2015, Jim and Sally Nation Hall opened its doors.
 A near replica of Monticello, the building is the home of the Gary Cook School of Leadership, as well as other administrative offices.
 The building also houses several classrooms as well as a special event space situated in the dome of the building.

-Further locations for special programs and opportunities include the Department of Military Science at University of Texas at Arlington (Army ROTC), Aerospace Studies at Texas Christian University (Air Force ROTC), and the Graduate Institute of Applied Linguistics in Dallas Texas.
+Further locations for special programs and opportunities include the Department of Military Science at University of Texas at Arlington (Army ROTC), Aerospace Studies at Texas Christian University (Air Force ROTC), and the Graduate Institute of Applied Linguistics in Dallas, Texas.

 Academics

 Academic divisions

 The university is divided into seven colleges: the Mary C. Crowley College of Christian Faith, the Dorothy M. Bush College of Education, the College of Business, the College of Fine Arts, the College of Humanities and Social Sciences, the College of Natural Sciences and Mathematics, and the College of Professional Studies.
 The university also houses two schools: the Graduate School of Ministry, as well as the Gary Cook School of Leadership.
-The university offers the Ed.D. in educational leadership and the Ph.D. in leadership studies through the Cook School of Leadership and the Ed.D. in educational leadership K-12 through the Bush College of Education.
-The university has 84 undergraduate programs, 24 master's programs, and 2 doctoral programs.
+The university offers a Doctorate in Education (Ed.D.) in educational leadership through the Bush School of Education and a Doctorate of Philosophy (Ph.D.) in leadership studies through the Cook School of Leadership.

 Accreditations and approvals

-Dallas Baptist University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
+Dallas Baptist University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and the National Association of Schools of Music (NASM).
+The College of Business is accredited by the Accreditation Council for Business Schools and Programs (ACBSP) to offer the Bachelor of Business Administration (B.B.A.) and the Master of Business Administration (M.B.A.) business degrees.

 The teacher, principal and superintendent education programs of the university are approved by the State Board for Educator Certification (SBEC).

-The College of Business is accredited by the Association of Collegiate Business Schools and Programs (ACBSP) to offer the Bachelor of Business Administration (B.B.A.) and the Master of Business Administration (M.B.A.) business degrees.

-The Dallas Baptist University Department of Music is accredited by the National Association of Schools of Music (NASM).

 DBU is also affiliated with the Baptist General Convention of Texas.